Turkmenistan's leader wins presidential election

 AP Photo/Alexander Vershinin

-ASHGABAT, Turkmenistan (AP) — Turkmenistan’s Central Election Commission says the incumbent leader has won the presidential election.
+ASHGABAT, Turkmenistan (AP) — Turkmenistan’s incumbent president has won re-election in a widely anticipated landslide victory, election authorities said on Monday.

 Berdymukhamedov has been the overwhelmingly dominant figure in the former Soviet republic since late 2006, when he assumed power after the death of his eccentric predecessor, Saparmurat Niyazov.